Dashlane/dashlane-cli/README.md

 dcli p url,title=mywebsite
 # will return any entry for which either the url or the title matches mywebsite

+dcli p mywebsite -c login
+# will copy the login of the selected entry for which either the url or the title matches mywebsite to the clipboard

+dcli p mywebsite -c email -o console
+# will print the email of the selected entry for which either the url or the title matches mywebsite to the console

+dcli p mywebsite -o json
+# will print the json of the entry for which either the url or the title matches mywebsite to the console

 dcli note title=sample.md
 # will return any secure note which matches the filters (similar to password filters)